chef-boneyard/resource/chef/cookbooks/crazytown/README.md

 depends "resource"
 ```

-ChefDSL is now loaded in, and the following features are available to all:
+ChefResource is now loaded in, and the following features are available to all:
-- `ChefDSL.resource`, `ChefDSL.define` and `ChefDSL.defaults`
+- `ChefResource.resource`, `ChefResource.define` and `ChefResource.defaults`
-- All recipes can call ChefDSL resources
+- All recipes can call ChefResource resources

-You will now have all ChefDSL features available to your cookbook:
+You will now have all ChefResource features available to your cookbook:
-- The `resources` directory now creates ChefDSL resources (via `ChefDSL.resource`).
+- The `resources` directory now creates ChefResource resources (via `ChefResource.resource`).
-- Recipes in your cookbook have `resource`, `define` and `defaults` available (which call the `ChefDSL.` equivalent)
+- Recipes in your cookbook have `resource`, `define` and `defaults` available (which call the `ChefResource.` equivalent)

-NOTE: cookbooks that depend on your cookbook will *not* automatically be ChefDSLed.
+NOTE: cookbooks that depend on your cookbook will *not* automatically be ChefResourceed.
 Only cookbooks that explicitly depend on the resource cookbook will be transformed.

 Compatibility
 -------------

-ChefDSL works with Chef 12.
+ChefResource works with Chef 12.
 It also does not change *anything* about existing cookbook behavior, and only affects cookbooks who have `depends "resource"` in their metadata.
-The one exception is that resources you create with ChefDSL are available to all cookbooks.
+The one exception is that resources you create with ChefResource are available to all cookbooks.

 Define: Dashing Off a Quick Resource
 ------------------------------------